Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “Today, Tomorrow, Forever” by Nancy Wilson (1964): Sampled “Today May Have to Last Me All My Life” from 0:14 and throughout, infusing soulful vocals.
+- “Today, Tomorrow, Forever” by Nancy Wilson (1964): Sampled “Today May Have to Last Me All My Life” from 0:14 and throughout — her voice is the emotional centre of the track.

 Track 8: “Pablo’s Cruise”